Linda L. Singh

-Linda L. Singh is a retired major general of the Maryland Army National Guard.
+Linda L. Singh is an American retired major general of the Maryland Army National Guard.

 She was appointed as the 29th adjutant general of Maryland effective January 21, 2015, responsible for the daily operations of the Maryland Military Department, which includes the Maryland Army National Guard, Maryland Air National Guard, Maryland Emergency Management Agency, and Maryland Defense Force.
 She was a senior advisor to the Governor of Maryland, and was responsible for the readiness, administration, and training of more than 6,700 members of the Military Department.
-As the adjutant general, she served as the official channel of communication between the governor and the National Guard Bureau and served as a member of the governor’s cabinet.
+As the adjutant general, she served as the official channel of communication between the governor and the National Guard Bureau and served as a member of the governor's cabinet.
 She retired on September 15, 2019.

 Military

 Singh received her commission in 1991 through the Maryland Military Academy's Officer Candidate School in Reisterstown, Maryland.
 Her military career spans more than 30 years of service in both the enlisted and officer ranks.
 She has served at many levels of command and in various staff assignments, two of which were overseas deployments to Kosovo and a combat tour to Afghanistan supporting Operation Enduring Freedom.
 Her previous military assignments include Commander of the Maryland Army National Guard and Director of the Joint Staff.

 As Commander of the Maryland National Guard, Singh was a leader in responding to and controlling the 2015 Baltimore riots.